Ryantheinventor/EnhancedUnityTags/README.md

 # Enhanced Unity Tags
 This tool aims to provide a more capable tagging system for unity.
-It provides the ability to have pre cached tags, and multiple tags per gameobject or even component.
+It provides the ability to have pre-cached tags, and multiple tags per gameobject or even component.

 ## **Contents**
 - [How To Use (In Engine)](#how-to-use-unity)